DanielDimitrov1/go-ethereum/README.md

 ## Go Ethereum

  I will go ahead and explain my work shortly.
-The solutions for the tasks are placed as it comes below:
+The solutions for the tasks are placed as it comes below: br /

- **Taks 2:** is done within the directory: .github/workflows/docker-build.yml **Task 3:** is placed within directories:
+ **Taks 2:** is done within the directory: .github/workflows/docker-build.yml br / **Task 3:** is placed within directories:
          1. .github/workflows/deploy-contracts.yaml
          2. hardhat